mbpfws/elecosys-app/TASK_TRACKING.md

 - [x] ✓ Confirm Next.js project is properly set up and runs without errors
 - [x] ✓ Confirm all dependencies are properly installed and compatible
 - [x] ✓ Confirm directory structure matches the technical specification
+- [x] ✓ Confirm layouts and navigation are working properly

 ## Decision Log